-Recommendation G.6 was not and will not be followed insofar as it relates to the long-term variable remuneration component (long-term incentive, LTI) being formally based on a long-termoriented target.
-The LTI under the revised Executive Board remuneration system as resolved by the Supervisory Board of Bilfinger SE on February 9, 2021, and approved by the Annual General Meeting of Bilfinger SE on April 15, 2021, (the "New Remuneration System") is designed as a performance share plan with a one-year performance period under which the target achievement of the relevant performance target ROCE is determined after one year.
-According to the determined target achievement, the members of the Executive Board receive a value-equivalent number of Bilfinger shares signed over or the corresponding cash amount paid out with the obligation to purchase Bilfinger shares.
+- In addition, Bilfinger complied and continues to comply in part with recommendations A.3 sentences 1 and 2, according to which the internal control system and the risk management system should also cover sustainability-related objectives, including the processes and systems for recording and processing sustainability-related data.
+Bilfinger has an established risk management system as well as internal control system in accordance with the applicable legal requirements.
+The aspects of the sustainability-related objectives have already been partially implemented in the risk management system in particular.
+Full process and system coverage of the sustainability objectives relevant to Bilfinger in accordance with recommendations A.3 sentences 1 and 2 is intended and a corresponding project is being implemented, finalization of which is planned until 2024.
+From this point on, the recommendation will be fully complied with. - Recommendation G.6 was not and will not be followed insofar as it relates to the fact that the long-term variable remuneration component (long-term incentive, LTI) of the Executive Board remuneration being formally based on a long-term-oriented target.
+The LTI under the revised Executive Board remuneration system as resolved by the Supervisory Board of Bilfinger SE on February 9, 2021 and approved by the Annual General Meeting of Bilfinger SE on April 15, 2021 (the "Remuneration System 2021") is designed as a performance share plan with a oneyear performance period, under which the target achievement of the relevant performance target ROCE is determined after one year.
+According to the determined target achievement, the Executive Board members receive a value-equivalent number of Bilfinger shares or the corresponding cash amount with the obligation to purchase Bilfinger shares.
 These shares must then be held for three years.
-The LTI thus has an overall term of four years and a corresponding long-term orientation, but the performance target is formally only one year.
-By combining a one-year performance target with an obligation to hold shares for several years, this structure ensures a transparent incentive effect for the Executive Board members, which is oriented toward the long-term welfare of the Company and the interests of the shareholders.
-In the opinion of the Supervisory Board, this structure in particular - also taking into account the situation of the Company and the market as a whole - is in the interest of the Company and supports the implementation of the growth strategy.

-Furthermore, Recommendation G.7 sentence 1 was not and will not be followed with respect to the linking of remuneration components to specific targets in advance regarding the possibility of special payments at the reasonable discretion of the Supervisory Board.
-This allows the Supervisory Board, in exceptional cases, to make such a payment in recognition and as a further incentive in the event of outstanding, extraordinary successes or individual achievements by a member of the Executive Board that are significantly beneficial to the Company and bring the Company future-related benefits.
-In this context, a corresponding special payment is subject to a strict obligation to justify it and is limited in that, as part of the total remuneration, it is subject to the appropriateness requirement and the maximum remuneration cap.
+The LTI thus has a total term of four years and a corresponding long-term orientation, but the performance target is formally only one year.
+By combining a one-year performance target with an obligation to hold shares for several years, this structure ensures a transparent incentive effect for Executive Board members, which is oriented towards the long-term welfare of the Company and the interests of shareholders.
+In the opinion of the Supervisory Board, this structure - also taking into account the situation of the Company and the market as a whole - is in the interest of the Company and supports the implementation of the growth strategy.
+Irrespective of this, the Supervisory Board is reviewing the Remuneration System 2021, including the design of the LTI, and is expected to submit an update to the 2023 Annual General Meeting for approval, which may also comply with recommendation G.6. - Furthermore, recommendation G.7 sentence 1 was not and will not be followed with respect to the linking of remuneration components to specific targets in advance regarding the possibility of special payments at the reasonable discretion of the Supervisory Board.
+This allows the Supervisory Board, in exceptional cases, to make such a payment in recognition of and as a further incentive for outstanding, extraordinary successes or individual achievements by a member of the Executive Board that are significantly beneficial to the Company and bring the Company future-related benefits.
+In this context, a corresponding special payment is subject to a strict obligation to justify it and is limited in that, as part of total remuneration, it is subject to the appropriateness requirement and the maximum remuneration cap.